IndexThePlanet/Logan/README.md

 ## Summary

 Logan is a dataset of DNA and RNA sequences.
-It has been constructed by performing genome assembly over a December 2023 freeze of the entire NCBI Sequence Read Archive, which at the time contained 50 petabases of public raw data.
+It has been constructed by performing genome assembly over a end-of-2025 freeze of the entire NCBI Sequence Read Archive, which at the time contained 87 petabases of public raw data.
 Two related sets of assembled sequences are released: unitigs and contigs.
 Unitigs preserve nearly all the information present in the original sample, whereas contigs get rid of sequencing errors and biological variation for the benefit of increased sequence length.
 Both sets are hosted on a public S3 bucket provided by the Registry of Open Data at AWS, in compressed form.
 By downloading either unitigs or contigs, users can access the wealth of information contained in the SRA 10x (respectively 40x for contigs) more efficiently in time and disk space compared to raw reads, with minor loss of sensitivity and higher contiguity.

 ## Preprint